pstano1/iam-role-policy-verifier/README.md

 # IAM Role Policy Verifier

 IAM Role Policy Verifier is a Go package that provides functionalities to verify the correctness of AWS IAM role policies.
-It checks for `Resource` field if it contains doesn't contain a wildcard.
+It checks for `Resource` field if it doesn't contain a wildcard.

 ## Installation